AdobeDocs/advertising.en/help/dsp/audiences/sources/source-about.md

 DSP is an integrated destination for [the [!DNL Adobe Real-Time Customer Data Platform (CDP)]](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html), which is part of the Adobe Experience Platform.
 This integration allows you to share authenticated first-party segments with approved advertisers and users for campaign activation.

 In [!DNL Real-Time CDP], *destinations* are connections to external data platforms that allow seamless data activation.
-For example, you can use destinations to activate your known customer relationships (such as hashed email addresses) for targeted advertising across digital formats supported by DSP.
+You can use destinations to activate your hashed email addresses for targeted advertising across digital formats supported by DSP.
 For more information about destinations, see the Experience Platform [Destinations Guide](https://experienceleague.adobe.com/docs/experience-platform/destinations/home.html), including an overview of the product, instructions for [creating destination workspaces](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/destinations-workspace.html) and [creating destination connections](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/connect-destination.html), and [activating data to destinations](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate/activate-segment-streaming-destinations.html).

-To enable DSP to ingest your [!DNL Adobe] [!DNL Real-time CDP] first-party segments, see "[Workflow for Using the DSP Integration with [!DNL Adobe Real-Time CDP]](/help/dsp/audiences/sources/source-adobe-rtcdp.md)."
+To enable DSP to ingest your [!DNL Adobe] [!DNL Real-time CDP] first-party segments and convert your user data to universal IDs, see "[Workflow for Using the DSP Integration with [!DNL Adobe Real-Time CDP]](/help/dsp/audiences/sources/source-adobe-rtcdp.md)."

 ### [!DNL ActionIQ]

-You can share your organization's first-party data from the [!DNL Action IQ] customer data platform with DSP.
+You can share your organization's first-party data from the [!DNL Action IQ] customer data platform with DSP to convert your user data to universal IDs.
 This integration requires customization.
 Contact your Adobe Account Team for more information.

 ### [!DNL Tealium]

 You can share your organization's first-party data from the [!DNL Tealium] customer data platform using [!DNL Amazon Web Services].
-For more information, see "[Workflow for Using the DSP Integration with [!DNL Tealium]](/help/dsp/audiences/sources/source-tealium.md)."
+For more information about converting your user data to universal IDs, see "[Workflow for Using the DSP Integration with [!DNL Tealium]](/help/dsp/audiences/sources/source-tealium.md)."

 ## How to Target an Authenticated Audience in Your Placements